ibm-cloud-docs/vpc/block_storage_is_profiles.md

 | 10 IOPS/GB | Demanding storage workloads - Data intensive workloads created by NoSQL databases, data processing for video, machine learning, and analytics | 10 GB to 300 GB | Up to 3,000 IOPS |
 | | | More than 300 GB to 2 TB | 10 IOPS/GB up to 20,000 IOPS |
 {: caption="Table 1.
 IOPS tier profiles and performance levels for each tier" caption-side="top"}

-The Maximum throughput for all block storage IOPS tiers is 750 MB/s based on a 16 K block size

 ## Custom IOPS profile
 {: #custom}